fnproject/serverless-fn/README.md

 Should we move forward with mvp as described or should we do full on integration with serverless?

-If I move forward need to know how to handle the yaml differences as right now you need both a serverless.yml and a func.yaml which feels wiered and super clunky even for an mvp.
+If I move forward need to know how to handle the yaml differences as right now you need both a serverless.yml and a func.yaml which feels weird and super clunky even for an mvp.

+After talking with travis it seems he thinks that we should go with mvp doing the proxying...

+Inorder to do that need to make a decision on these things:

+- Do we use our yaml files or a serverless yaml?
+(They will need a serverless yaml regardless so I think it should be serverless yaml)
+    - Assuming we use serverless yaml how do we get fn cli to work if there are no func yamls..